 When: Wednesday March 22nd to May 10th 2023

 Times: 6:30pm - 8:30pm (NSW time) on each Wednesday evening for 8 sessions.

 Additional Cost 'Dana' - In keeping with a 2,500 year old tradition no fee has been charged for the teachings.
 At the end of the course, you are invited to give a donation (dana) to express your appreciation and to support the teacher to continue her work.

 To Register click Here.

 About the Teacher

-Renata Malinauskas - Renata has been studying and practicing in the Buddha Dharma for over 10 years, first in the Tibetan tradition and then in Vipassana and Western Insight.
+Renata Malinauskas - Renata has been studying and practicing in the Buddha Dharma for over 12 years, first in the Tibetan tradition and then in Vipassana and Western Insight.
 She is the co-founder and guide at Still Water Insight Group in Narrabeen, NSW and is currently a committee member of Insight Meditation Institute and Sydney Insight Meditators.
 Renata has a particular interest in the interplay between Buddhism and Psychotherapy, most particularly how they benefit and support each other in healing and awakening journeys.
-She is a certified Mindfulness and Compassion Teacher and works full time as a Body-Centred Trauma Therapist in private practice in Newport, NSW.
+She is a certified Mindfulness and Compassion Teacher and works full time as a Holistic Body-Centred Therapist in private practice in Newport, NSW.

 'Renata is a gifted teacher and I like very much the way she tunes in to an individual's response and honour that, whilst giving back what might be a good offering for them as well.

 I can see that Renata has studied the dharma extensively and it is fab to be the recipient of this specialised knowledge.
 I love the space and authenticity in her teachings as well as inclusion of relevance to trauma and the unconscious as related to processing deep feelings.
 I also really enjoyed the class on The Inner Critic!